WillWill56/keychron-k1se-rev-engi/rgb-optical-ansi/README.md

 Extremely similar to Keychron K3.
 Very similar to K4 as well, in terms of pins/wiring.

+Successfully flashed and verified all keys and lighting appears to be working as it should.
-Not yet finished or verified, use this information at your own risk.
+It is still strongly advised to be careful with this information, there may still be errors or omissions, use it at your own risk.

 ## Chips